 Christopher M. Jacobs

-Top Rated Insurance Coverage Attorney in Pittsburgh, PA
+Top rated Insurance Coverage attorney in Pittsburgh, PennsylvaniaHouston Harbaugh, P.C.

 As a director of the Houston Harbaugh, P.C., law firm in Pittsburgh, Pennsylvania, attorney Christopher M. Jacobs represents the rights and interests of a diverse range of clients throughout the state, as well as West Virginia and Ohio, who have legal needs involving insurance bad faith litigation, insurance coverage disputes and complex commercial litigation.